SteveProkovas/SteveProkovas/README.md

   Development of algorithms that integrate logical structures and numerical methods for high–precision computation.

 - **Robotics and Control Systems**
-  Design of motion-optimized robotic platforms and real‑time posture monitoring systems using graph theory and sensor fusion.
+  Design of motion‑optimized robotic platforms and real‑time posture monitoring systems using graph theory and sensor fusion.

 - **Biomedical Engineering Applications**
   Implementation of FPGA‑enhanced sensor networks and AI algorithms to provide accurate posture and gait analysis.